jebo4real/FreelanceByGroup3/README.md

 2. Make sure Mysql service is running.
 3. Go t0 the config folder in the root folder and open the config.json file.
 4. Before running locally, change the values in the development object to your mysql settings.
+- NOTE(Run 'db:create' to create the database if the db does not exist)
 5. Run 'npm install' command in the terminal at the root folder to install the dependencies
 6. Run the following command in your terminal to migrate the database 'sequelize db:migrate'
 7. Run the following command to seed the database with the necessary records. 'sequelize db:seed:all'